gira93/dotfiles/README.md

 # dotfiles
-Various Dotfiles from my debian install on a laptop
+Dotfiles for a complete i3 install (should be distro independent)

 ## Contents
 - i3 configuration files